Get-Your/Get-Your/README.md

 ### Set Up Database Users
 This section details the order of steps to set up users, roles, and proper permissions.
 Roles are used for generic permissions so that future users can be added without having to re-grant all permissions.

 The admin user shouldn't be used for development or live database connections; a privileged user should instead be created for local development access and a base user created with minimal privileges for the webapp.
-The privileged user will be stored in each environment's `secrets_*.json` file and the base user will be in the `*.env` file (see [App Secrets](#app-secrets)).
+The privileged user will be stored in each environment's `secrets.*.toml` file and the base user will be in the `.*.deploy` file (see [App Secrets](#app-secrets)).

+#### Configure the Primary Database
+This section should be used for the `platform` database, for the initial configuration.
+It includes definitions that only need to be run once.

+Connect to the primary (`platform`) database and complete the following steps:

 1. Revoke initial access